 Waverly Place kicks off with the episode "Smarty Pants."

-Germany.
-He has composed music for over 100 films including The Lion King and Pirates of the Caribbean.
+He has composed music for over 100 films including The Lion King, Muppet Treasure Island, Pearl Harbor, Pirates of

 Night of Joy 1997 kicks off for two evenings at the Magic Kingdom

 in Disney World.
 Performers include Steven Curtis Chapman, Jars of Clay, Jaci

 Velasqeuz, New Song, Anointed, Angelo Ballestro & The Metro Band, and Sarah Masen.